 In Kenya, for instance, produce is often classed as sub-standard and sent back to the farmer – or thrown straight away as rubbish – even before it is exported.
 According to a 2015 field study by the environmental organisation ‘Feedback Global’, this problem affects around half of the different fruit and vegetable varieties produced in Kenya.
 The devastating thing for the farmers or middlemen is that they end up sitting on the surplus goods, which forces some of them into financial ruin.

 ‘The missing gap is the technology or the investment and the know-how to process the rejected vegetables and fruits says Yvonne Otieno, the Kenyan owner of Miyonga Fresh Greens, a producer and exporter of agricultural products.
-That’s the reason why she traveled to Berlin with six other entrepreneurs from Kenya to attend the second lab of tomorrow, which GIZ has organised on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
-Whereas the first lab sought solutions to Zambia’s tax problems, this time the subject was ‘Food not Waste’ in the East African country.
+That’s the reason why she traveled to Berlin with six other entrepreneurs from Kenya to attend the second lab of tomorrow process, which GIZ has organised on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
+Whereas the first lab of tomorrow process sought solutions to Zambia’s tax problems, this time the subject was ‘Food not Waste’ in the East African country.

 ‘If we are truly realistic,’ says Norbert Reichl, an expert of the Food-Processing Initiative, after the first day of the workshop, ‘it’s not possible to avoid producing food waste entirely.
 But it is possible to devise practical solutions that allow us to reduce that waste by a significant proportion.’
 With these words, he seems to be encouraging the participants to keep thinking and reflecting in the two days to come.